rotbau/tap-install/README.md

 - Ability to access projects.registry.vmware.com

 All Commands below are for Linux.
 You can find MacOS and Windows (where available) commonds on official docs

+## Optional Script for Linux

+- Script will handle downloading and configuration of all components and prework
+- Final [Install of TAP](#install-tap-profile-and-tap) and values.yaml configuration is manual and should be completed after script is successful

+### Using Script
+- Update Variables section of the script with the appropriate values
+- Execute the script using sudo `sudo ./tap-preinstall.sh`

 ## Download Pivnet CLI to accept EULA and download packages (can also download from network.pivotal.com)